 The number of employees invited within the Solicitation Period should be fixed ahead of time.
 In fact, individuals who gain employment after the Solicitation Period should not qualify to participate in the current campaign and instead should be queued for the following year.

-After consultation with the Cheerful Success Team, the feature will be activated and your admins may set up a Payroll Giving campaign by visiting the Campaigns tab in your platform.
+After consultation with the Goodworld Success Team, the feature will be activated and your admins may set up a Payroll Giving campaign by visiting the Campaigns tab in your platform.

 Click Create New and choose the intended beneficiary account.
 This is the account for which the company will write a check at the end of the campaign.